-“I also worked with Joaquin Phoenix for a movie in which he had to get as thin as possible.
-Initially, I jump on a video call and ask them to pull up pictures comparable to the physical outcome they’re envisioning.
+“I also worked with Joaquin Phoenix for a movie where he had to get as thin as possible.
+Initially, I jump on a video call and ask them to pull up pictures comparable to their envisioned physical outcome.
 I’m then able to put the plan together.”

-Regardless of the task in hand, Don seeks to ensure each Hollywood transformation is carried out in a way that’s kind to the body.
+Regardless of the task, Don seeks to ensure each Hollywood transformation is carried out in a way that’s kind to the body.
 “No matter what happens, I’m always searching for a high level of food quality,” he says.
 “Even when we must put body fat on, I still want healthier foods in my client’s diets.
-Remove the junk foods whilst still increasing their caloric intake, pushing them into a surplus.
+Remove the junk foods while increasing their caloric intake, pushing them into a surplus.
 This can apply to anyone who wants to gain weight.
-Just because you’re putting body fat on, doesn’t mean it has to come from unhealthy calories.
+Just because you’re putting body fat on doesn’t mean it has to come from unhealthy calories.

 “Movement quality is another common denominator regardless of goals.
 I want them to move better.
 I want their bodies to become more resilient and withstand that sixteen-hour shoot day.
 I want to keep energy levels high.”

-“A frequent scenario is one in which an individual comes to me who’s been consuming just 800 calories per day.
-No matter what their physical goal, I can’t continue to remove calories.
+“A frequent scenario is when an individual comes to me consuming just 800 calories daily.
+No matter their physical goal, I can’t continue removing calories.
 Calories are energy.
 It’s usually a case of increasing physical output and improving their micro and macronutrient intake.

-“There have been occasions in which actors have come to me and they’re like, ‘I have to lose thirty pounds in a month’.
+“There have been occasions in which actors have come to me, and they’re like, ‘I have to lose thirty pounds in a month.’
 I won’t implement irresponsible regimes.
 I’d rather them go to someone else.
-I’ve had high-profile people come to me asking me about specific areas that I do not play around with.
+I’ve had high-profile people ask me about specific areas I do not play around with.
 I tell them, ‘I’m not the person you should be asking about this’, and I leave it at that.
 I don’t care what name in Hollywood it is.”

 “The largest amount of weight I’ve ever helped a client to lose is over 500 pounds,” says Don.
-“That was a pretty big body transformation, which took around six years.
-We literally had to reteach the lady how to walk.
-I was coordinating with her doctors and we took things slowly to make sure she’d keep it off.
-I’m still working with this client and we’re going to get her weight down to under 200 pounds.
+“That was a big body transformation, which took around six years.
+We had to reteach the lady how to walk.
+I coordinated with her doctors, and we took things slowly to ensure she’d keep it off.
+I’m still working with this client, and we will get her weight down to under 200 pounds.
 It involves an entire team of doctors.
 It’s a very delicate process.”

 You don’t have to be a Hollywood star to benefit from Don’s expertise.
-His remote training methods enable him to successfully mentor thousands of clients every single day.
+His remote training methods enable him to mentor thousands of clients daily successfully.

 “The transformations from my online programs have been astonishing,” says Don.
 “Sure, it’s great working with celebs, but it’s just as much fun seeing the mental changes that come about from that guy up the street who waddled when he walked and now runs past your door every morning with a huge smile on his face.
 It’s great to be a part of that.
 That’s what coaching is all about.
 You’ve got to find that emotional trigger and figure out what motivates that individual.
-It’s easy to create a great diet or fitness program, but it’s not always about giving someone ‘the best plan’.
+Creating a great diet or fitness program is easy, but it’s not always about giving someone ‘the best plan’.
 You have to assess what they’ve tried in the past.
-When you’re dealing with people who struggle to stay consistent, you need to begin with a minimalistic approach.
+When dealing with people who struggle to stay consistent, you need to begin with a minimalistic approach.

 “I had a friend come to me recently saying, ‘I’ve got a weird request.
-I’m 45, and I just want to see my top two abs’.
-We eliminated 50-60% of the garbage and when he came back in three weeks later, you actually could see the definition in his upper-abs.
-‘Dude, this is unbelievable, I can’t believe this.
-I thought I’d have to give everything up’, he said.
+I’m 45 and want to see my top two abs.
+We eliminated 50-60% of the garbage, and when he came back three weeks later, you could see the definition in his upper abs.
+‘Dude, this is unbelievable.
+I can’t believe this.
+I thought I’d have to give everything up, he said.

 “That was a prime example of taking on someone who said they couldn’t stay motivated their entire life and giving them a minimalistic approach that worked.
-He went on to carve out a full six-pack and hasn’t stopped since.
+He went on to carve out an entire six-pack and hasn’t stopped since.

-“To avoid silly mistakes that can cost you dearly, you have to start journaling,” says Don.
-“People say to me, ‘I eat so good’, so I say, ‘Great, do me a favor and keep a five-day journal’.
-They’re like, ‘Okay, I can do that’.
+“To avoid silly mistakes that can cost you dearly, you must start journaling,” says Don.
+“People say to me, ‘I eat so good,’ so I say, ‘Great, do me a favor and keep a five-day journal.’
+They’re like, ‘Okay, I can do that.’

 “I just launched an elimination diet as part of one of my challenges.
-It’s a four-week program, with a two-week detox.
-Elimination is something that works for everyone- no matter what your shape or goal.”
+It’s a four-week program with a two-week detox.
+Elimination works for everyone- no matter what your shape or goal.”